Exploring the Falls Trail at Ricketts Glen State Park

 Hike 1.2 miles of relatively flat terrain, OR hike 1.2 miles of rocky terrain while ascending roughly 1,000 feet along Ganoga Glen?

-For most people (and ESPECIALLY people with tired kids in their party), the answer is to hike the flat terrain!
+For most people (and ESPECIALLY people with tired kids in their party), the answer is to finish the hike on flat terrain!

 Section 1 (1.2 miles) – Ganoga Glen